 - It has a scent.

 Dreft has been trusted by new moms for years, but they upped their game with a plant-based product for babies who are particularly sensitive — and for moms who want peace of mind.
-This is hypoallergenic and contains no dyes which could act aggravate baby’s skin.
+This detergent is hypoallergenic and contains no dyes that can aggravate your baby’s skin.

-It claims to remove 99 percent of food stains so you won’t have to worry too much when your little one insists on self-feeding.
-It will work in either “he” or regular machines, but you’ll need to pay attention to how much you add to the load to make sure it washes properly.
+Draft claims this product will remove 99 percent of food stains, so you won’t have to worry too much when your little one insists on self-feeding.
+It will work in high-efficiency or regular machines, but you’ll need to pay attention to how much you add to the load to ensure it cleans thoroughly.